trzy/Supermodel/Docs/README.txt

 to a tracked vehicle (e.g. a tank).
 Movement is accomplished by pushing both joysticks in the same direction.
-Pushing and pulling in opposite directions will turn the robot, while pulling the joysticks apart sideways or pushing them inwards is for jumping and falling back down to the ground, respectively.
+Pushing and pulling in opposite directions will turn the robot, while pulling the joysticks apart sideways or pushing them inwards are for jumping and falling back down to the ground, respectively.

 Supermodel supports mapping the individual joysticks but also provides 'macro' controls by default.
 These allow all the necessary twin joystick commands to